atg420/PowerToys-Run-BrowserFavorite/README.md

-# PowerToys Run: Brave Favorite plugin
+# PowerToys Run: Browser Favorite plugin

 This Repository is Forked from davidegiacometti/PowerToys-Run-EdgeFavorite for Brave.

-It extends the functionality to allow for searching empty bookmark names
+It extends the functionality to allow for searching empty bookmark names and supports a list of browsers:
+- Brave
+- Edge
+- Chrome

 ## Installation

-- Download the [latest release](https://github.com/Der-Penz/PowerToys-Run-BraveFavorite/releases/) by selecting the architecture that matches your machine: `x64` (more common) or `ARM64`
+- Download the [latest release](https://github.com/Der-Penz/PowerToys-Run-BrowserFavorite/releases/) by selecting the architecture that matches your machine: `x64` (more common) or `ARM64`
 - Close PowerToys
 - Extract the archive to `%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins` or system-wide